merely-useful/py-rse/index.md

 For this kind of situation we can use
 \gref{regression testing}{regression_testing}.\index{testing!regression test}\index{regression test}
-Rather than assuming that the test author knows what the expected result should be, regression tests compares today's answer with a previous one.
+Rather than assuming that the test's author knows what the expected result should be, regression tests compare today's answer with a previous one.
 This doesn't guarantee that the answer is right---if the original answer is wrong, we could carry that mistake forward indefinitely---but it does draw attention to any changes (or "regressions").